 MODM Clinical Database Management

-THE TRAINING PROGRAM PROVIDES DUAL COMPETENCE IN THE FIELDS OF CLINICAL RESEARCH AND PROJECT MANAGEMENT.
-IT TRAINS EXECUTIVES SPECIALIZING IN CLINICAL RESEARCH: CLINICAL DATA MANAGERS.
+THE PROGRAM PROVIDES DUAL EXPERTISE IN THE FIELDS OF CLINICAL RESEARCH AND PROJECT MANAGEMENT.
+IT TRAINS EXECUTIVES SPECIALIZING IN CLINICAL RESEARCH: CLINICAL DATA MANAGERS

 OBJECTIVES

-The aim is to train executives specializing in clinical data management and promote their rapid employability through academic and work-study training using active teaching methods.
-Specialization in Master 2.
+The goal is to train professionals specializing in clinical data management and to promote their rapid employability through academic and work-study programs using active learning methods.
+Master’s 2 specialization.

-- Essential ICH documents for conducting trials (before, during, and at the end of the trial).
+- Essential ICH documents for conducting clinical trials (before, during, and after the trial).
 GDPR in Clinical Research

-- Design of the database based on the CRF
+- Designing the database based on the CRF

-- Quality control, data validation, coding and dictionaries, laboratory data, base gel
+- Quality control, data validation, coding and dictionaries, laboratory data, master file

-- Set up a clinical database following CDISC recommendations and in compliance with regulations.
+- Set up a clinical database in accordance with CDISC recommendations and in compliance with regulations

-- Ability to define the necessary consistency checks to ensure a reliable database that complies with the test protocol
+- Ability to define the necessary consistency checks to ensure that the database is reliable and complies with the trial protocol

 - Program these consistency checks using professional software and SAS.

-- Plan and carry out all necessary quality control steps to obtain a clean database.
+- Plan and carry out all the necessary quality control steps to ensure a clean database

-- Practical lessons, as well as the APP, have been conducted since the start of the 2021 academic year on the Viedoc eCRF thanks to close collaboration between the training program and the Viedoc team.
+- Practical training sessions, as well as the APP, have been conducted on the Viedoc eCRF since the start of the 2021 school year, thanks to close collaboration between the training department and the Viedoc team.

-- Educational Space for 3D Printing in Healthcare.
-Learning Lab, flipped classroom, interactive seminars, company visits, project-based learning, etc.
+- Educational Center for 3D Printing in Healthcare.
+Learning Lab, flipped classroom, interactive seminars, company visits, project-based learning…

-- M1 + M2 open to apprenticeships, schedules adapted to optimize practical training
+- M1 and M2 programs are open to apprentices; schedules are tailored to optimize hands-on training

 CAREER OPPORTUNITIES

-DATA MANAGER IN: CRO – Pharmaceutical laboratories – Academic institutions
+DATA MANAGER IN: CRO – Pharmaceutical Companies – Academic Institutions

-Students enrolled in the Master 2 MODM Clinical Database Management program explain their educational choices and their vision for the future.
+Students in the Master 2 program (MODM track: Clinical Database Management) explain why they chose this program and share their vision for the future.

-Video: interview with a graduate who has worked in the industry and is now employed at EXCELYA for SANOFI, as part of INSIDE IS ISMA
+Video: Interview with a graduate who has worked in the professional world and is now employed at EXCELYA for SANOFI, as part of INSIDE IS ISMA

-All M1 courses in the data management program:
+All M1 courses in the Data Management track:

 Semester 1

-ECTS credits = 5 –TU supervisorTU Béatrice BAÑULS
+Number of ECTS credits = 5 –TU CoordinatorTU Béatrice BAÑULS

-Marketing Understand the role of marketing and the analytical aspect (various market studies)
+Understand the role of marketing and its analytical aspects (various market research studies)

-Have a basic understanding of company accounts and the role of related items (balance sheet and income statement).
+Have a basic understanding of the company’s financial statements and the role of the relevant line items (balance sheet and income statement).

 Content and Objectives ofTU

-Pharmaceutical Law(18 hours of lectures shared with the Master's in Medicines Science)
+Pharmaceutical Law(18 hours of lectures shared with the Master’s in Pharmaceutical Sciences)

 Health Products: Concepts and Regulations (1 hour)